iparaj/iparaj.github.io/_pages/tutorials.md

 These tutorial files have been prepared by the [FOSSEE team](https://fossee.in) of [IIT Bombay](http://www.iitb.ac.in).
-The tutorial files can be found here: [Link](https://github.com/FOSSEE/scilab-tutorials).
+The tutorial files can be found here: [FOSSEE Scilab Tutorial Codes](https://github.com/FOSSEE/scilab-tutorials).
 These files are to be used in conjuction with the tutorial slides which can be viewed
 here: [FOSSEE Scilab Tutorial Slides](https://drive.google.com/open?id=1PMu__9KHSy1CaeCSzE0xRxskEKQRxA9s).